plot3 — Create 3-D line plots in MATLAB and RunMat.

 GPU memory and residency

-plot3 preserves GPU residency when the 3-D line pipeline can consume exported coordinate buffers directly.
-Fallback rendering gathers once while preserving the same handle and axes semantics.
+plot3 preserves GPU residency for multi-point GPU coordinate inputs when the 3-D line pipeline can consume exported buffers directly.
+Single-point GPU inputs gather once because they render through the scatter-style point fallback rather than the line-segment packer.

 Examples